MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/laps/laps-management-policy-settings.md

 If not specified, this setting defaults to 1 (True).

 > [!TIP]
-> In Microsoft LAPS mode, this setting defaults to False for backward compatibility.
+> In legacy Microsoft LAPS mode, this setting defaults to False for backward compatibility.

 ### AdministratorAccountName